-The Department of Public Health and Environment's representative shall have the right to audit and verify records to determine compliance with the law.
-Discrepancies found through audits shall be corrected by school officials, and any college or university student not in full compliance shall be denied attendance from school according to the rules in Section IX (D).
+The Department's representative shall have the right to audit and verify records to determine compliance with the law.
+Discrepancies found through audits shall be corrected by school officials, and any college or university student not in full compliance shall be denied attendance from school according to the rules in section IX (D).